wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

 To consume a service deployed on Choreo within your service, you must create a connection to the service you want to consume.

-!!! info
-    From November 8, 2023, at 10:20 AM UTC, you can create connections for new components, excluding Ballerina and MI.

 To create a connection, follow the steps given below:

 1. In the Choreo Console, go to the top navigation menu and set the visibility level as [project](../../choreo-concepts/connections.md#project-connections) or [component](../../choreo-concepts/connections.md#component-connections) as follows: